danshinton/afc-search/README.md

 ## TODO
 This is a hobby app so there are a few things I would like to add:
 * `npm run dev` or `npm run production` is now required to compile SASS
-* Add page for admin to disable account
-  * Figure out how to customize login failure message so disabled accounts display the proper message
-  * Add action to user table to toggle enabled on an account
 * Change docker build to not include 'require-dev' dependencies
 * Add "Copy to Clipboard" feature to copy search results
 * See if we can make seeding faster by eliminating the double query for Question